syncfusion-content/wpf-docs/wpf/Updown/Interaction.md

 ## Step

-The [Step](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Step.html) property is used to specify the interval to increase or decrease the value while pressing the spin buttons in the [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control.
+The [Step](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Step.html) property is used to specify the interval to increase or decrease the value while pressing the spin buttons in the UpDown control.
 For example, the `Step` value is set to 5 so that the `UpDown` control value increases or decreases by 5 while pressing the spin buttons.

 Another way,

-You can also increase or decrease the present value in the text box by using up or down arrow key in keyboard.
+You can also increase or decrease the present value of UpDown control by using <kbd>up-arrow</kbd> and <kbd>down-arrow</kbd> keys in keyboard.

 {% tabs %}